End2End testing with Frontastic

 So, you're almost ready to release an update but you want to make sure everything works End-to-End (E2E).
 You can install and maintain your own testing system that's separate from Frontastic but will work with your site.
 In this article, we'll show you how you can go about setting this up (but not a full step by step guide as it will depend on the Continuous Integration system you want to use).

 Firstly, you'll need to reach out to us to get a test project.
 We'll provide you with a separate project from your existing one so it can be designated just for testing.
 As a Developer, you'll have full control of the displayed data and as it's not a part of your 'real' project, Frontend Managers won't be able to accidentally change the test fixtures.

-Once your tests have run successfully, you're now ready to deploy to Production using the Deployment section within the Developer App in Backstage.
+Once your tests have run successfully, you're now ready to deploy to Production using the Deployment section within the Developer area in the Frontastic Editor.